Greenhouse Gases and Satellite Methods

 Background shows one month of OCO-2 SIF retrievals in July 2018.
 Solar-induced chlorophyll fluorescence (SIF) is emission from vegetation in the far-red to near-infrared wavelengths.
 SIF has proven to be a powerful Gross Primary Production (GPP) proxy especially in large scales but also in short temporal scales.
 One OCO-2 satellite measurement covers about 1.2 km x 2.25 km.
 Picture courtesy of Hannakaisa Lindqvist, FMI.

-• We utilize and develop extensive ground-based greenhouse gas measurements at Sodankylä in Northern Finland.
+• We develop and utilise extensive ground-based greenhouse gas and vegetation photosynthesis measurements at Sodankylä in Northern Finland.

 • These measurements provide an essential validation source for increasing volumes of satellite observations at high latitudes, e.g.